ckatsak/rlocc/README.md

 Just another blazing fast LOC counter.

 Largely works, but it is not finished yet.
-Check the known issues below if you wish to be sure whether you wish to use it.
+Check the known issues below if you want to be sure whether you wish to use it.

 ### Disclaimer